 The Lounge.
 A place where time slows down to enjoy the finer things.
 Somewhere we go to sit in solitude or mingle with the herf.
 When your back is up against five ounces of leather and you can smell the bouquet, everything feels right.
-And let’s face it, the bourbon your drinking probably doesn’t hurt either.
+And let’s face it, the bourbon you're drinking probably doesn’t hurt either.
 In Chicago, and for that matter every other city in the US, you’ll find commonalities amongst all forms of the cigar lounge.
 Most of them are either located next to a bar or are “BYOB” due to the smoking ban.
 Some have small cutting fees or clean up fees because when you’re lacking in beverage sales, the money rolls in elsewhere.
 Nevertheless, bring your wallet and if you don’t have your fine selection stashed in your portable, these shops will be happy to assist you.

 Northwoods Humidors brings you a list of The Best Cigar Lounges in Chicago and in no particular order because like the vitola; the act might be the same but the blends are simply different.